lewagon/dotfiles/01-Ruby/02-Flow-Array/01-Simple-looping/README.md

 ## Key learning points

-- What's the difference between using a `while..end` and `for..end` structures?
+- What's the difference between using a `while..end` and `for..end` structure?